TWUOnline/ldrs591/_pages/Course-Timeline.md

 * Submit blog post and respond to peers post
 * Complete a draft of the Formal Literature Review Assignment
   * Submit draft for peer review
-  * Final submission for Assignment 5 is due March 23, 2018 by midnight